Donate to the FOCRLS General Scholarship Fund

 “Thank you so much to FOCRLS for choosing me to be the recipient of this prestigious award!
 I would like to thank all the donors and organizers of FOCRLS for this wonderful and amazing opportunity.
 This scholarship will definitely help alleviate my college financial stress and will provide me with more time to focus on my studies and college life.

 In college, I am majoring in mechanical engineering because I love the concept of bringing my ideas into reality to solve real-world problems.
-After I graduate, I want my job to be something meaningful.
-There are many problems to be solved in today’s world and I believe that people like me who have the privilege of education have the power to tackle these challenges.”
+There are many problems to be solved in today’s world, and I believe that people like me who have the privilege of education have the power to tackle these challenges.”

 Ashrafur, CRLS Class of 2021